FDio/csit/docs/report/introduction/general_notes.rst

 from :file:`output.xml` :abbr:`RF (Robot Framework)` files resulting from :abbr:`LF (Linux Foundation)` FD.io Jenkins jobs execution against |vpp-release|
 release artifacts.
 References are provided to the original :abbr:`LF (Linux Foundation)` FD.io Jenkins job results.
-However, as :abbr:`LF (Linux Foundation)` FD.io Jenkins infrastructure does not automatically archive all jobs (history record is provided for the last 30 days or 40 jobs only), additional references are provided to the :abbr:`RF (Robot Framework)` result files that got archived in FD.io nexus online storage system.
+Additional references are provided to the :abbr:`RF (Robot Framework)` result files that got archived in FD.io nexus online storage system.

 FD.io CSIT project currently covers multiple FD.io system and sub-system testing areas and this is reflected in this report, where each testing area